-Students experience Mongolian middle-class urban life, practice their Mongolian language skills, and test their new cultural skills in the context of a family in Ulaanbaatar.
-Host families are often excellent sources of contacts and information for students' Independent Study Projects.
+You will experience Mongolian middle-class urban life, practice your Mongolian language skills, and test your new cultural skills in the context of a family in Ulaanbaatar.
+Host families are often excellent sources of contacts and information for your Independent Study Project.
 All host families live in apartment blocks located in various micro-districts of the city.
 Students typically form strong connections with their host families.

-During this period of the program, students attend lectures and language classes at the SIT program center and visit important cultural sites throughout Ulaanbaatar.
+During this period of the program, you will attend lectures and language classes at the SIT program center and visit important cultural sites throughout Ulaanbaatar.

 Rural homestay (one to two weeks)

-Students live with a nomadic community in either central or northern Mongolia, depending on the season and travel conditions.
+You will live with a nomadic community in either central or northern Mongolia, depending on the season and travel conditions.
 These communities regularly move in search of better pastures and water for their livestock in the steppe.
-Students typically work with and learn from the nomadic community, actively participating in a wide range of daily animal herding and household chores.
+You will typically work with and learn from the nomadic community, actively participating in a wide range of daily animal herding and household chores.

 Central Mongolian plains.
 Central Mongolia is the land of the central Mongolian Khalkh people, Mongolia's largest ethnic group and nomads who move between five and ten times a year.
-The region includes open steppe with rolling hills and a semi-desert area.
-During this period, students live in a ger, a transportable shelter made of felt and wood.
+The region includes open steppes with rolling hills and a semi-desert area.
+During this period, you will live in a ger, a transportable shelter made of felt and wood.